funkhaus/wordpress-theme-boilerplate/README.md

 #### File Naming

+All page template files should be located in the `/templates` directory.
+Common examples:
+- `templates/director-grid.php`
+- `templates/video-detail.php`

-Any components that will be used on multiple pages should be abstracted into a separate file prefixed with the word "part."
+Any components that will be used on multiple pages should be abstracted into a separate file in the `/parts` directory.
 Common examples might be:
-- `part-newsletter-signup.php`
-- `part-slideshow.php`

-All page template files should be prefixed with the word `template-`.
-Common examples:
-- `template-director-grid.php`
+- `parts/newsletter-signup.php`
-- `template-video-detail.php`
+- `parts/slideshow.php`

 Icons and image assets should be named describing what they are, not what they represent: